 What is a bad FICO score?

 FICO scores range from 300 to 850.
-The higher your score, the better borrower lenders consider you to be.
-If your FICO score is between 300 and 579 it’s considered “very poor.”
+The higher your score, the better borrower you are considered by lenders.
+If your FICO score is between 300 and 579, it’s considered “very poor.”
 A number between 580 and 669 is considered “fair.”

 FICO score data is calculated using five categories.
-Your payment history counts for 35% of your score, your amounts owed count for 30%, your length of credit history counts for 15%, your new credit counts for 10% and your credit mix counts for 10%.
+Your payment history counts for 35 percent of your score, your amounts owed count for 30 percent, your length of credit history counts for 15 percent, your new credit counts for 10 percent and your credit mix counts for 10 percent.